Donor Profile

 Sweden channels a third of its bilateral ODA through CSOs, well above the DAC average of 11%.
 The government recognizes CSOs’ key role in reducing poverty, strengthening democratic development and supporting human rights.

-Virtually all of Sweden’s ODA, or 97% in 2022, consists of grants.
-The remaining 3% (US$132 million) is made up of capital subscriptions, or equity investments, by the MFA into Swedfund, Sweden’s state-owned development finance institution.
+Virtually all of Sweden’s ODA is disbursed as grants.
+The remaining funding is made up of capital subscriptions, or equity investments, by the MFA into Swedfund, Sweden’s state-owned development finance institution.

 More than half of the funding in the area 'government and civil society', which received the largest share of bilateral ODA in 2022, goes to projects supporting democratic participation or human rights.
 These areas remain salient for Sweden, especially following multiples instances of democratic backsliding, aggravated by the pandemic.